Enhanced Practice for Internationally Educated Nurses

 Student Consent Forms

-Students are required to complete program specific consent forms if applicable.
-To access the forms, students need to visit the WIL Document Services Community in myConestoga and see Consent Forms tab.
+Students are required to complete program-specific consent forms if applicable.
+To access the forms, students must visit the H.S.
+Trax home page under the Service tab on your Student Portal

 Pre-WIL Health Requirements

-Mandatory work-integrated learning (WIL) health and safety requirements must be completed and submitted by students as per semester due dates outlined by WIL department. .
-Successful WIL completion is required for students to progress to program completion.
-To qualify for WIL learning experiences, students must present the following at the start of the program in accordance with pre-admission information provided by the College:
+Mandatory work-integrated learning (WIL) health and safety requirements must be completed by students prior to any student WIL experience.
+To qualify for WIL experiences, students must present the following at the start of the program in accordance with pre-admission information provided by the College:

-- A complete immunization record including MMR, Tdap, Varicella, Polio, Hepatitis B and Covid-19.
-Seasonal flu vaccination is required during flu season (October – March).
+• A complete immunization record including MMR, Tdap, Varicella, Polio, COVID-19, and Hepatitis B. Seasonal flu vaccination is required during flu season (October – March).

-- TB Testing: Evidence of current 2-step or previous 2-step + current 1-step.
+• TB Testing: Evidence of current 2-step or previous 2-step + current 1.

-- An annual Police Check including Vulnerable Sector Screening (VSS).
+• An annual Police Check including Vulnerable Sector Screening (VSS).
 Police Checks must be clear of any unpardoned criminal offences.
-An unclear criminal record may result in the inability to participate in WIL experiences which will jeopardize progress in the program.
-Acceptance for WIL is at the agency's discretion; some agencies may request students to provide a VSS completed within six months of WIL start date.
-Students with criminal records are advised to meet with the program chair for academic counselling to determine program suitability.
+An unclear criminal record may result in the inability to participate in WIL experiences, which will jeopardize progress in the program.
+Acceptance for WIL is at the discretion of the agency; some agencies may request students to provide a VSS completed within six months of WIL start date.
+Students with criminal records are advised to meet with the Program Chair for academic counselling to determine program suitability.

 Safety in the Workplace Course (OHS1320)